How to Set Goals

 GO!

 Get in gear.
 Goals, by definition, can be challenging.
 The economy of goals means that the benefit of a goal must exceed the resources required to obtain it.
-Anticipate obstacles and overcome procrastinationManage time well, because goals and productivity are like peanut butter and jelly.
+Anticipate obstacles to solve problems and overcome procrastinationManage time well, because goals and productivity are like peanut butter and jelly.
 The better you manage your time, the more you will have for reaching your goals.

 STAY ON COURSE